Lost confidence

 Confidence games

-Many prioritization frameworks include a measure of confidence1—how sure we are that we can execute, at more-or-less the predicted estimated effort, resulting in more-or-less the predicted impact.
-This seems rational; if two projects generate equal value for equal effort, but we’re confident we can execute the first and unsure about the second, we should select the first.
+Many prioritization frameworks include a measure of confidence1—how sure we are that we can execute, at more or less the predicted effort, resulting in more or less the predicted impact.
+This seems rational: if two projects generate equal value for equal effort, but we’re confident we can execute the first and unsure about the second, we should select the first.

 This is not, however, how confidence scores are used.
 If it were, the process would look like this:

-That’s not a bad idea.
+That’s not the worst idea.
 But popular frameworks like RICE include “confidence” in step one:

 Or RPS: